-❖ KPE 340H Teaching the Child Physical Activity
+KPE 340H Teaching the Child Physical Activity

 This course provides an introduction to the pedagogical and learning methodology of working with children and youth in a physical activity setting.
 It explores issues such as the current levels of physical activity in children and youth; factors that contribute to, and deter from, participation in physical activity; how to create inclusive environments for physical activity and current best practices for teaching physical activity.
-The Ontario curriculum for health and physical education at the elementary and secondary levels, assessment and evaluation strategies and tools as well as support resources for teaching health and physical education will also be examined.
-Theory from lectures will be applied during practical lessons.
-Students will also gain presentation experience in applying theoretical knowledge about physical activity pedagogy while focusing on "good" practice, lesson planning and delivery, communication and organizational skills.
+The Ontario curriculum for physical education at the elementary and secondary levels will also be examined.
+Theory from lectures will be applied in tutorials.
+Students will also gain presentation experience in applying theoretical knowledge about physical activity pedagogy while focusing on "good" practice, communication and organizational skills.

-Prerequisites: PHE 101Y/PHE 201H/KPE 220H,
+Prerequisites: KPE 220H/PHE 101Y/PHE 201H,

-PSL 200Y/PHE 205H/KPE 260H
+PSL 200Y/KPE 260H/PHE 205H